JoseMMorales/Login_Testing_Aldi/README.md

 ## Chromedriver

-Install ChromeDriver from here and add its location to your system <a hrfe = "http://chromedriver.chromium.org/">PATH</a>
+Install ChromeDriver from here and add its location to your system <a href = "http://chromedriver.chromium.org/">PATH</a>

 * Chromedriver.exe